The history of outsourced labor

 Unfortunately, the purpose of the need watered down through the next ten years.
 In the South African business landscape, many businesses from large corporations to small enterprises started leaning towards the unethical side of the business.
 Why? - You may ask.
 Simply because they can and nobody will stop them.
-This gave rise to many likewise labour brokers who would dance any tune to get the business.
+This gave rise to many likewise labor brokers who would dance any tune to get the business.
 Former union leaders who supported communism now discovered the beauty of capitalism and they lost track of their real purpose.
-Many of these "leaders" can now be found in top structures of government with a finger in the labour supply pie.
+Many of these "leaders" can now be found in top structures of government with a finger in the labor supply pie.

-Can you still benefit from labour outsourcing you ask?
+Can you still benefit from labor outsourcing you ask?
 This will depend on your reasons for the need to outsource.
 Mostly valid reasons for outsourcing are:

-- Lack of specific skills in the labour market
+- Lack of specific skills in the labor market

 - Restricted recruitment resources internally